BrownCSCI1230/projects_ray/docs/ray_1.md

 - The utils module is the same thing you’ve seen in the parser lab.
 You should paste whatever you have in the parser lab into the project to make a functional parser.

 - The camera module contains everything related to camera operation.
-You are required to implement part of the camera interface.
+You are required to implement part of the camera interface which provides you with the ability to transform between different space.
 Please refer to the comments for detailed instructions.

 - The raytracer module is the main component of this assignment, although it only contains two classes, `RayTraceScene` and `RayTracer`.
 The class names kind of already give out what they are used for.
 In `RayTraceScene`, you are expected to construct the scene using the meta-data that you’ve built in the parser lab.
 In `RayTracer`, you will implement the ray tracing algorithm.